Wallace & Gromit: Vengeance Most Fowl

-Wallace & Gromit: Vengeance Most Fowl is a 2024 British animated comedy film produced by Aardman Animations for the BBC and Netflix.
-The sixth installment in the Wallace & Gromit series and the second to be feature-length following The Curse of the Were-Rabbit (2005), it was directed by Nick Park and Merlin Crossingham and written by Park and Mark Burton.
-In the film, Wallace's latest invention is hijacked by a vengeful Feathers McGraw; it serves as a sequel to The Wrong Trousers (1993).
-The voice cast is led by Ben Whitehead as Wallace, alongside Peter Kay, Lauren Patel, and Reece Shearsmith.
+Wallace & Gromit: Vengeance Most Fowl is a 2024 British stop-motion animated comedy film directed by Nick Park and Merlin Crossingham and written by Park and Mark Burton.
+The sixth installment in the Wallace & Gromit series and the second to be feature-length, the story features the return of Feathers McGraw from The Wrong Trousers (1993), who hijacks Wallace's latest invention, a robotic garden gnome named Norbot, as part of a plot for revenge.
+Produced by Aardman Animations, Ben Whitehead portrays Wallace in his first feature-length appearance following the death of the original actor, Peter Sallis, in 2017.
+The remaining voice cast consists of Peter Kay, Lauren Patel and Reece Shearsmith.

-Due to difficulties with working with DreamWorks Animation during the production of The Curse of the Were-Rabbit, Park was hesitant on directing another feature-length Wallace & Gromit film for several years.
-Vengeance Most Fowl, which was announced in January 2022, with Park and Crossingham attached as directors, and Burton as screenwriter, was initially conceived as another 30-minute short, before expanding into a feature.
-The score was composed by Lorne Balfe and series composer Julian Nott.
+Owing to difficulties with working with DreamWorks Animation during the production of The Curse of the Were-Rabbit (2005), Park was hesitant to direct another Wallace & Gromit feature film for several years.
+Announced in January 2022, Vengeance Most Fowl was conceived as another 30-minute short before expanding into a feature.
+The score was composed by Lorne Balfe and Julian Nott.

 Wallace & Gromit: Vengeance Most Fowl premiered at the American Film Institute on 27 October 2024.
-It was broadcast on BBC One and BBC iPlayer on 25 December in the UK and was released on Netflix internationally on 3 January 2025.
-After 28 days of catch-up viewing, it became the BBC's most watched scripted show since 2002.
-The film received critical acclaim, holding a 100% rating on the review aggregator website Rotten Tomatoes.
-It was nominated in the Animated Feature categories at the Academy Awards, Golden Globe Awards, Annie Awards and the BAFTAs, winning the latter.
-It also won the inaugural BAFTA Award for Best Children's & Family Film, in addition to being nominated for Outstanding British Film at the same ceremony.
+It was broadcast on BBC One and BBC iPlayer on 25 December in the UK and released on Netflix internationally on 3 January 2025.
+After twenty-eight days, it became the BBC's most watched scripted show since 2002.
+The film received acclaim, holding a 100% rating on the review aggregator website Rotten Tomatoes.
+It was nominated in the Animated Feature categories at the Academy Awards, Golden Globe Awards and Annie Awards.
+At the BAFTAs, it won the inaugural award for Children's & Family Film, as well as the award for Animated Film, and was nominated for Outstanding British Film.